-AMDS: simplifying the surgical management of complicated type a dissection
+American management of type B dissection

 Early results of the PRESERVERE trial with the hybrid AMDS prosthesis to improve perfusion